 We oppose conservation program provisions which exclude or penalize producers who are early adopters of stewardship practices.

 1. Land Retirement and Easement Programs

-We urge full funding of the Conservation Reserve Program (CRP) and the Wetlands Reserve Program.
+We urge full funding of the Conservation Reserve Program (CRP), Wetlands Reserve Program (WRP) and Grasslands Reserve Program (GRP).